tijohans/IDG1100-exam-project/readme.md

 One of the optional tasks was to retrieve the information on tv2.no/sport, on days with an even number.
 To check if the date is an even number I used the `date` command to get the number of the day in two digits, and then using modulus(`%`) to check if the number is odd or even.
 Bash seems to have a problem interperating numbers with two digits, when the first digit is a zero e.g. 08 and 09 specifically, this was fixed by just removing the first zero in the date.

+Since it only scapes the tv2.no/sport on days with even numbers the function for scraping the website does not get called.
+When the day is an even number, and the function does get called, it appends the information to one of the already existing text files.
+Since the first five lines are always gonna be another news source, the pages script, collects the information from the lines 5..10.
+Because I have done it this way, in the pages script, the news articles from tv2.no/nyheter and from tv2.no/sport are always going to be alternating in the list.

 * Sort by date

 The way I sorted the news articles by date was by sorting the articles using `ls -t` which sorts the articles by when they were last edited.
 Since I am only generating the files for the newest articles, and leaving the previous ones untouched, this will sort them by newest first.

 * Systemd timer units

+The systemd timer units are an alternative to setting up crontab files.
+What I did was create two systemd files, both called the same, schedule-script, were the difference is the file extension.
+One of them has the file extension *.service*, and the other has the file extension *.timer*.
+These files can be found in the folder */configurations/systemd*.
+On the raspberryPi the systemd files are created under */etc/systemd/user*.

+* Nginx